 Transfer Credit from Other Colleges and Universities

-Applicants must submit an official transcript from all colleges previously attended if they plan to apply the credit toward their program of study at WCC.
-Coursework will be evaluated, at the student's request, after the student has completed one or more credit hours at WCC.
-Credit will be granted only for courses in which a grade of "C" or better has been earned.
+Students planning to transfer to WCC should have official transcripts from other institutions sent to the Student Records Office.
+When an official transcript is received, freshman and sophomore level courses are reviewed for credit, provided the student has declared a curriculum (major or program of study).
+Higher-level credits may be accepted if they correspond to a specific program.
 Courses which are evaluated to be equivalent to courses offered at WCC are posted on the transcript as the specific course.
 Courses which are evaluated as college-level but not equivalent to a particular WCC course are posted as elective credit in the appropriate discipline.

 Only official transcripts will be evaluated for transfer credit.
 Credits that appear on an incoming transcript will be considered for transfer only if they represent course work that was completed at the transcript's issuing institution.
 If course work was completed at several institutions, an official transcript must be received from each institution.
 The College will accept as official transcripts only incoming transcripts that have appropriate signatures and/or official college seals.
 Transcripts must mailed directly to the Washtenaw Community College Student Records Office from an issuing institution or sealed if issued to student.
 All transcripts submitted to WCC for evaluation become the property of WCC.
 Students will receive notification once the evaluation is completed.

 WCC students can request a transfer of credit from other colleges.
 Transfer Credit from Other Colleges and Universities

 Students with foreign education credentials should contact one of the members of (NACES) National Association of Credential Evaluation Services, Inc. (www.naces.org) and request a course-specific evaluation.
 A course-specific evaluation converts grades, educational experiences, and levels of study into U.S. equivalents.
 Some of the NACES member credential evaluation services include: